riddhimanrana/riddhimanrana/README.md

 - anything.
 I love anything tech and would be more than happy to help you out/collaborate with you.
 However, by preference I would mostly be comfortabl3e collaborating on python, javascript, html, and css.
 - 📫 How to reach me ...
 - You can dm me on my discord

 [![Discord Presence](https://lanyard.cnrad.dev/api/870936028108705803)](https://discord.com/users/870936028108705803)

 or on my google chat which is [riddhiman.rana@gmail.com](mailto:riddhiman.rana@gmail.com)

-Currently, I'm working on Orange Chat.
+Currently, I'm working on the dev release v0.0.5 [Orange Chat](https://github.com/rrcoder0167/Orange-Chat).

 <!---
 rrcoder0167/rrcoder0167 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.